 Malaysia

 Legal to use, illegal to sell nicotine-containing products.
-Although consumer sales of nicotine-containing products is illegal, Malaysia has a thriving vaping market.
-Authorities occasionally raid retailers and confiscate products.
+Although consumer sales of nicotine-containing products are illegal, Malaysia has a thriving vaping market.
 Sales of all vaping products (even without nicotine) are banned outright in the states of Johor, Kedah, Kelantan, Penang and Terengganu

 Mauritius